Lube Oil Production Process: Traditional Methods and Contemporary Developments

 Solvent refining involves dissolving non-ideal components from lube oil in a selective solvent, separating these components, and subsequently evaporating and recycling the solvent.
 The choice of solvent is essential for successful solvent refining:

-1. Solvent Selection Criteria
+1. Selection Criteria for Solvent

 2. Solvent Refining Process

-The process involves several key steps:
+The process consists of the following key steps:

 Solvent Dewaxing